-I am a PhD candidate in Judaic Studies at Martin-Luther-Universität, Halle-Wittenberg, having obtained an MA in Semitic Studies at Freie Universität Berlin, with studies abroad at INALCO in Paris and at Tel Aviv University.
-My research interests include the development of Arabic, and biblical exegesis and philosophy in the Hebrew, Syriac, and Arabic traditions in Late Antiquity and the Middle Ages, as well as the codicology of the respective manuscript cultures.
-I am especially interested in processes of intercultural transfer of knowledge and ideas between different communities and the resulting development of shared and distinct communal identities.
-In the field of digital humanities, I have worked on digital editions, making use of encoding according to the TEI guidelines and I am also interested in the development of HTR for Semitic languages.
+I am currently a PhD candidate in Jewish Studies at Martin-Luther-Universität Halle-Wittenberg and I am working as a research assistant in the ERC-project “MAJLIS” at Ludwig-Maximilians-Universität München.
+I studied Middle Eastern Studies, Philosophy, and Semitic Studies in Halle, Berlin, Paris, and Tel Aviv.
+My research interests include biblical exegesis in Late Antiquity and the Middle Ages, the reception of Greek philosophy in Arabic and Syriac, as well as Hebrew and Arabic codicology and paleography.
+I am especially interested in processes of intercultural transfer of knowledge between different communities and the resulting development of shared and distinct communal identities.
+I am also interested in the developments in the field of digital humanities and the various tools for creating digital editions.

-For my doctoral thesis, I am examining medieval commentaries on Genesis 49 (the blessing of Jacob), and analysing how this text served as a reference point for the constitution of religious identity and interreligious polemics in the medieval Islamicate world.
-The first part of the thesis includes a critical edition of “the explanation of the two blessings” (šarḥ al-barakatayn), which comprises a combined commentary on Genesis 49 and Deuteronomy 33 by the Samaritan polymath Ṣadaqa bin Munaǧǧa, who was active in the late 12th and early 13th centuries.
-The second part of my thesis places the Samaritan commentary in its literary context, comparing it with Jewish, Christian, and Islamic sources.
-The comparative approach seeks to trace the development of exegetical motives among the different communities and to define the limits of scholarly discourse on Genesis 49, which is not only characterised by polemic stances, but also by cross-communal adaptations and scholarly interactions, especially against the background of the development of Arabic as a shared language of discourse in the medieval Islamicate realm.
+In my doctoral dissertation I am examining medieval commentaries on Genesis 49 (“Jacob’s Blessing”) focusing on the question how this text from the Hebrew Bible served as a reference point for the formation of religious identity and interreligious polemics in the medieval Islamicate world.
+The first part of the thesis includes a critical edition of the anonymous and hitherto unedited Samaritan-Arabic exegetical treatise Šarḥ al-barakatayn (“the Explanation of the two Blessings”), which comprises a commentary on Genesis 49 and Deuteronomy 33 (“Moses’ Blessing”) from a Samaritan perspective.
+The second part contextualizes the commentary in its broader literary framework comparing it to other exegetical traditions in the medieval Islamicate world.
+This comparative approach seeks to trace the development of shared motifs and interreligious polemics among the different communities, working under the assumption that the development of Arabic as a shared language enabled scholarly exchange and discourse in the Islamicate realm on an unprecedented scale.

 J.Bernhofer@lmu.de